 - Optional garnish: fresh fruit (such as lime wedges or honeydew slices)

-- Squeeze the limes to make 1 cup lime juice, either by hand (slicing the limes into wedges and squeezing) or by using a citrus juicer/press.
+Squeeze the limes to make 1 cup of lime juice, either by hand (slicing the limes into wedges and squeezing) or by using a citrus juicer/press.
 Remove any small seeds you find.

 Pour the lime juice into a large jug, and add 7 cups water.

 Taste-test the lime water, adding more sugar if you prefer it sweeter, or more water if you find the taste too tart or sharp.
 Set jug in the refrigerator to chill 2 hours, or until cold.

 Serve as is, or garnish with lime wedges or other fresh fruit (the subtle sweetness of honeydew melon is a nice contrast).
 Add a few ice cubes if desired.